 An Issuing integration is incomplete without accepting and handling notifications.

 The scope for PCI compliance depends on your use case—the type of cards you'll issue and how the cards will be used.
-To know more if PCI compliance requirements apply to your use case, reach out to your Adyen contact.
+To know whether PCI compliance requirements apply to your use case, reach out to your Adyen contact.